 Apache Avro is an up and coming binary marshalling framework.
 In his new article Benjamin Fagin explains how one can leverage existing XSD tooling to create data definitions and then use XJC plugin to directly generate AVRO schemes and marshaling classes.

 As more companies adopt Hadoop, its integration with other applications is becoming more important.
 A key to such integration is usage of the appropriate OutputFormat allowing to produce output data in a form most appropriate for other applications.

-In this article authors show how leverage Oozie extensibility to implement custom language extensions.
-This approach can be viewed a specializing workflow language for a given company/line of business.
+In this article authors show how to extend Oozie by introducing custom actions, specific for a given company/line of business.
+4

 Complete Oozie example, demonstrating language features and their usage in real world examples 2